paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-303-research-and-engineering-activities.md

   (B) Mechanisms for dissemination to appropriate civilian and military officials of information on achievements and best practices described in paragraph (1) in classified form.

+**(d) Test Organization Defined.—** In this section, the term “test organization” means a test organization of the Major Range and Test Facility Base specified in Department of Defense Directive 3200.11 or any successor directive.

 ### Statutory Notes

 #### Amendments
+2025—Pub.
+L. 119–60, § 212(1), inserted “and test organizations” after “defense laboratories” in section catchline.

+Subsec. (a).
+Pub.
+L. 119–60, § 212(2), inserted “or test organization” after “laboratory” wherever appearing.

+Subsec. (a)(3).
+Pub.
+L. 119–60, § 212(3), inserted “or test organizations” after “laboratories”.

+Subsec. (d).
+Pub.
+L. 119–60, § 212(4), added subsec. (d).

 2021—Pub.
 L. 116–283, § 1843(b)(1), as added by Pub.
 L. 117–81, § 1701(u)(4)(A), renumbered [section 2363 of this title](./chapter-chapter-139-chapter-chapter-139.md#section-2363) as this section.
 A former section 1843(b)(1) of Pub.
 L. 116–283, which directed the renumbering of [section 2363 of this title](./chapter-chapter-139-chapter-chapter-139.md#section-2363) as section 4103 instead of this section, was repealed by Pub.
 L. 117–81, § 1701(u)(4)(A), effective as if included therein, so that such renumbering was no longer directed.

 2018—Subsec. (c).
 Pub.
 L. 115–232 amended subsec. (c) generally.
 Prior to amendment, subsec. (c) related to annual reports on the use of the authority under subsec. (a).